 - when there is no personal data database, i.e., data is neither systematized nor structured.

 Principles and legal grounds for processing personal data

 During the procedure of complying with the new Law on Personal Data Protection, as well as when processing personal data after that, companies will constantly need to take care of six grounds of personal data processing:

-- Lawfulness, fairness and transparency – obligation of personal data processing in accordance with the new law or other law which regulates processing of personal data, in a fair and transparent manner
+- Lawfulness, fairness and transparency – the obligation of personal data processing following the new law or other law which regulates the processing of personal data in a fair and transparent manner

-- Limitation in relation to the purpose of processing – personal data collection needs to be conducted solely for the purpose specifically defined, explicit, justified and lawful
+- Limitation concerning the purpose of processing – personal data collection needs to be conducted solely for specific, explicit, justified and lawful purposes

 - Data minimization – personal data that is being processed has to be adequate, relevant and limited to what is necessary for the purpose for which it is being processed